Hofstra University Maurice A. Deane School of Law

 Hofstra University School of Law

-Formal Voluntary Pro Bono Program Characterized by a Referral System with a Coordinator
+Formal Voluntary Pro Bono Program Characterized by Administrative Support for Student Group Projects.

 Description of Programs